 His current interests include the diagnosis and treatment of stroke, epilepsy, delirium, and other problems commonly encountered in hospitalized patients.

 Dr. Sirken completed a residency and fellowship at the Medical College of Pennsylvania, as well as internships at the New York Methodist Hospital and the Mercy Catholic Medical Center.
-He received his doctorate degree at the New York College of Osteopathic Medicine.
+He received his doctorate degree at the New York Institute of Technology College of Osteopathic Medicine.
 He is a member of the American Medical Association, the American College of Physicians, the American Osteopathic Association, the American Academy of Neurology, the National Headache Foundation, and the American Headache Society.

 Dr. Strenger received his medical degree from the University of Health Sciences/The Chicago Medical School in 1982.
 He completed his general surgical residency year and neurosurgical residency at Mount Sinai Medical Center in New York from 1982 – 1988, where he was Chief Resident and was awarded the Association of Attending Staff/Bella Tractenberg Award for House Staff Excellence in 1988.